1. Goal 2

 My current anti-malware package of choice

-As of this writing, I recommend using the Bitdefender Total Security anti-malware package.
+As of this writing, I recommend using Malwarebytes for your anti-malware protection.

 It's the first and one of the few parts of this security journey where I'll recommend something that isn't free.
 But I believe that it's hard to find a good free product that offers the same amount of protection as the paid products.